apotafiy/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Just a simple game of Tic-Tac-Toe
+Just a simple game of Tic-Tac-Toe played in the terminal.